elixir-europe/human-data-maturity-model/index.markdown

                 <td>
                     <ol>
                         <li>Requirements being gathered for the implementation of data discovery functionalities aligned with the 1+MG proof of concept.</li>
-                        <li>A plan is drafted to implement the data discovery elements of the 1+MG proof of concept system.
-Some implementation may have begun.</li>
+                        <li>A plan is drafted to implement the data discovery elements of the 1+MG proof of concept system.</li>
                         <li>The data discovery elements of the 1+MG proof of concept system have been fully deployed at a Node level.</li>
                         <li>The data discovery elements of the 1+MG proof of concept have been deployed at the Node level, are fully connected with the complete end-to-end system and a plan is in place to update and expand the data discovery capabilities as the needs and standards evolve.</li>
                     </ol>